kaushikieeee/GhostGMS/README.md

 | Android 9       | ⚠️ Limited Testing |
 | Android 8.x     | ⚠️ Limited Testing |

+---

 ## 🔍 Troubleshooting

 <details>
 <summary><b>Some Google apps show notifications about Google Play services</b></summary>
 <p>This is normal and safe to ignore.
-The essential functionality still works.</p>
+Essential functionality still works.</p>
 </details>

 <details>
 <summary><b>Battery drain seems worse initially</b></summary>
-<p>Wait 24-48 hours for Android to adjust.
+<p>Wait 24–48 hours for Android to adjust.
 Initial reconfiguration may temporarily increase battery usage.</p>
 </details>

 <details>
 <summary><b>GCM push notifications delayed</b></summary>
-<p>Enable the "sync" category during installation if you rely heavily on timely notifications.</p>
+<p>Enable the "Sync" category during installation if you rely heavily on timely notifications.</p>
 </details>

+---

 ## 👨‍💻 Credits

 - Original concept and development by **Veloxine**
 - Additional improvements by **MiguVT**

+---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## 📝 Note from the Developer

+GhostGMS has reached the **final stage of safe optimization**.
+While there may be minor improvements in the future, **v3.0 is likely the last major feature release**.

+Two modules are now provided so users can choose between **maximum safety (3.0 Core)** and **legacy tweaks (2.0 Legacy)** based on their needs.